cartwrightian/cfnassist/README.md

 * Allows upload to S3; along with the option of passing S3 urls of new aritifacts directly into cloudformation templates
 * Use VPC Tags as input or output to templates using a simple convention in the parameter description
 * Automatically pick up values from environmental variables to use in template parameters
+* Generates diagrams of VPCs by producing [graphviz](http://www.graphviz.org/) format files
+* Manage ELB security groups by allowing you to add/remove your current IP from the current environment

 Usage
 -----